mfarhan0304/Shippers-Transporters---Platform/README.md

 node run dev
 ```

-## How to perform schema validation
+## How to perform unit test (schema validation and endpoint)
 ```
 node test
 ```
+* run the web service first

+### TO-DO:
+1. Sort by own algorithm
+2. Unit test for sorting